 Slow Play If any combination of players loses more than one clear hole over the players immediately in front on the course, the organising committee may impose a penalty of two strokes.
 The competition will be played under the rules of golf determined by the: • Royal & Ancient Golf Club, • Local rules at the host Golf Club.

-The established etiquette of Golf must always be observed.
+The established etiquette of Golf will always be observed.

 14. INTERPRETATION OF RULES